 The three bad men rally the members of the camp and form a large posse to save the girl, and this night shot with the riders carrying burning torches, is powerful, almost The Birth of a Nation-ish (Ford claimed to have been one of the hooded riders on Birth of a Nation, but then he claimed a lot of things).

 The acting only rarely spills over into the laughably melodramatic.
 All of Ford’s silent Westerns that we can still see have a relatively restrained acting style for the day.

 The print quality of the current film is very good.
 It exists in Blu-Ray and is also available on YouTube.
 I thought the music on the present-day print (recorded 2007) especially good.
 It is by Dana Kaproff.

 The happy ending rings a false note when the now happily-married O’Brien and Borden discover their baby, to whom they have given the names of all three of the bad men, playing with a revolver, and they both laugh heartily at this amusing mischief.

-Not the world’s greatest Western but certainly worth a look if you are interested in the genre, and if you aren’t, why are reading this blog?
+3 Bad Men is not the world’s greatest Western but it is certainly worth a look if you are interested in the genre, and if you aren’t, why are reading this blog?
 I mean, come on, dude.